Kaljurand/owl-verbalizer/README.txt

 options local/1 and global/1, and recompile.

----++ Using OWL verbalizer webservice
+---++ Using the OWL verbalizer webservice

 The OWL verbalizer webservice is launched on the command-line, e.g.: